Nulore/sector/factions/federation.md

 # [Galactic Federation](federation)

-> "For the galaxy and beyond!"
+> "For the quadrant and beyond!"

 The **Federation** is one of the eldest surviving factions, and a general Federation of most species, trying for equality.